mchrbn/unity-traffic-simulation/README.md

 ## How to use
 ### Note
-If you launch the example scene, you will have to press the *Re-Structure Traffic System* button on the *Traffic System* GameObject to re-generate the traffic system or you might have errors.
+If you have any problem with the traffic system, press the *Re-Structure Traffic System* button on the *Traffic System* GameObject to re-generate the traffic system.

 ### Create a Traffic System
 1. Create a Traffic System via *Component -> Traffic Simulation -> Create Traffic Simulation*